regarcher/MetadataMaid/README.md

 **Data Scope**

-Only inactive user's private Dashboards are listed.
+For Private Dashboard Maid, only inactive user's private Dashboards are listed.
 I'm only offering 20 records at a time for various reasons.
 You should be able to get through the whole list in much less time than it took you to load and configure the app.

+For Public View Maid, we don't show the views created in the first 24 hours the Org was alive.
+We don't show views created by you, you'll have to work on those yourself.
+We don't show views that weren't created by humans.

 **Column Sorting**